zikula-modules/Multisites/README.md

 3. Change templates

-  To amend a site template create a new site using this template.
-Now edit the site's structure and content until it meets your requirements.
-Afterwards the database is exported again and the resulting sql file is uploaded into the site template.
+  To amend a site template change the site which was used to create the template initially.
+Edit the site's structure and content until it meets your requirements.
+Afterwards the database is exported again and the resulting sql file is uploaded again into the site template.

 4. Copy templates